 How to embed a TikTok on a webpage

-TikTok might be a smartphone-based platform, primarily, but that doesn't mean it can't be shared using other mediums – including webpages.
+TikTok might be a smartphone-based platform, primarily, however it can be shared using other mediums – including webpages.
 It's relatively easy to embed a TikTok so it can be shared on a website to be viewed via any device.

 To do this, on a WordPress website or similar, you have three options: use a block editor, add a widget, or use a plugin.